1967 New York state election

 The 1967 New York state election was held on November 7, 1967, to elect two judges to the New York Court of Appeals.
-In addition, a revised State Constitution was proposed, and rejected; and a $2,500,000,000 transportation bond issue was approved by the voters.
+In addition, a revised State Constitution was proposed, and rejected; and the voters approved a $2,500,000,000 transportation bond issue.

 Background

 Stanley H. Fuld had been elected Chief Judge in 1966.
 On December 23, 1966, Governor Nelson A. Rockefeller appointed Appellate Justice Charles D. Breitel, a Republican, to the seat vacated by Fuld, effective January 1, 1967, to fill the vacancy temporarily.

 Judge John Van Voorhis would reach the constitutional age limit of 70 years at the end of the year.

 The State Constitutional Convention met between April and September 1967, and decided to submit the revised Constitution in one piece to the voters for ratification.

 Nominations

 The Republican and Democratic state committees met on September 6 at Albany, New York, and cross-endorsed the incumbent Republican Judge Charles D. Breitel and the Democratic Supreme Court Justice Matthew J. Jasen, of Buffalo.

 Breitel refused to accept the Conservative endorsement, so they nominated Kenneth J. Mullane.